Articles on: The FoodMarble app

 How to Use the Food Library and Meal Logging Feature Effectively

-It helps you estimate the FODMAP content of your meals so that you are more aware of potential triggers.
+It helps you estimate the FODMAP content of your meals so you can become more aware of potential triggers.
+By logging regularly, you’ll start to see clearer connections between fermentation scores, symptoms, and the foods you eat.

-Tip: When logging meals, focus on reflecting what you ate and recording this information rather than finding a perfect match.
+Tip: When logging meals, focus on recording what you ate as accurately as you can, and rather than finding a perfect match.
+Consistency matters more than perfection when it comes to meal logging.

 Why Some Foods Aren’t in the Library